How to Get a Personal Loan Without Proof of Income

 Credit card or loan: Which is better?

-Choosing between a credit card or a personal loan depends on your circumstances, the terms available and how quickly you'll repay the money.
-A credit card offers easy access to cash at a high interest rate, although new credit cards may offer a 0% APR promotional offer.
+Choosing between a credit card and a personal loan depends on your circumstances, the terms available and how quickly you'll repay the money.
+A credit card offers easy access to cash at a high interest rate, and many credit cards offer a 0% intro annual percentage rate (APR) for a limited time.
 Personal loans offer a flat monthly payment with a set interest rate to be repaid over one to five years.

 Bottom line